Barevalo1981/rx-glitch/README.md

 # RX GLITCH ⚡️
 **Real-Time Front-End Intelligence for Payment Integrity**

+### ⚡ YC Summary — The Fastest Signal in Healthcare Finance

+**The Problem:**
+Payers change policies weekly.
+Providers find out months later — after millions are denied.

+**The Solution:**
+RX GLITCH scrapes, normalizes, and integrates payer policy updates in real time — turning invisible rule drift into actionable revenue protection.

+**The Proof:**
+27% drop in denials, 9-day faster payments, $42K/month recovered across pilot sites.

+**Why Now:**
+Healthcare finance is being rewritten in code — and RX GLITCH is the compiler.

+---

 ### 🧠 Founder’s Note
 I didn’t hack the system with code — I hacked it with attention.
 From one client alone, $4.2 million a year was leaking through typos, outdated policies, and manual slip-ups.